kongson-cheung/analytical-calendar/README.md

 Take a look and enjoy!

+* I am trying to manipulate the same in Tableau and PowerBI but because of the fundamental differences of query-based vs assocaitive model, it might not fully show the power of the analytical calendar.
+Welcome comments and suggestions.
+Thanks!

 # Kongson Blog
 If you like to explore more from me, please go to my blog [Kongson Technology Blog](https://kongsoncheung.blogspot.com/).